yangby-cryptape/ckb-extension-fee-estimator/README.md

 ### `confirmation-fraction`

-More details could be found in [this CKB PR](https://github.com/nervosnetwork/ckb/pull/1659).
+More details could be found in [CKB PR 1659](https://github.com/nervosnetwork/ckb/pull/1659).

+## Known Issues

+- The `confirmation-fraction` algorithm always causes panics.

+  I just copied the code from [CKB v0.39.1](https://github.com/nervosnetwork/ckb/tree/v0.39.1/util/fee-estimator) and didn't debug it.

+  Please ignore the error logs of the `confirmation-fraction` algorithm.

 ## License